unicode-org/message-format-wg/spec.md

 The shape and requirements of the context required for this are presented in the Message Selection section.

+# Message Formatting

+After a message is resolved to a single sequence of values, it may be formatted.
+Each implementation MAY support any number of formatting targets.
+While the shape of the resolved formattable values is entirely implementation-defined, implementations SHOULD include at least one output format other than a concatenated string, which is able to represent the resolved type and metadata information of the message's parts.

 # Message Selection

 Message selection is the process of identifying a single message from a set of Message Resources,